sean-lynch/sentry-zendesk-app/README.md

 # Sentry Zendesk app

-The Sentry Zendesk app pulls in some data about the Sentry users in the Zendesk interface.
+Display Sentry issues for user being viewed in Zendesk.

 ## Project view

-    /app.js 				- Main logic for sidebar app
-    /app.css 				- CSS that Zendesk will load for app /manifest.json			- Configuration file for app, also used by Zendesk /assets			       	- empty, required by Zendesk
-    /templates				- where Zendesk loads handlebar templates from /templates/layout.hdbs 	- Default Zendesk template, which all others are inserted into /templates/results.hdbs	- Template for displaying search results /templates/error.hdbs 	- Template to display when an error is received from API /translations/en.json 	- mostly empty, required by Zendesk
+    /app.js                 - Main logic for Zendesk app /app.css                - CSS that Zendesk will load for app /manifest.json          - Configuration file for app, also used by Zendesk /assets                 - contains Sentry icon, required by Zendesk /templates              - where Zendesk loads handlebar templates from /templates/layout.hdbs  - Default Zendesk template, which all others are inserted into /templates/issues.hdbs  - Template for displaying issues for the current user /templates/error.hdbs   - Template to display when an error is received from API /translations/en.json   - mostly empty, required by Zendesk

 ## Testing the app locally